im-kaushal/Project-DS/README.md

 ## Community Guidelines

 We strive to maintain a welcoming and inclusive community.
-Please review our [code of conduct](CODE_OF_CONDUCT.md) to understand the values we uphold and how we expect everyone to interact.
+Please review our code to understand the values we uphold and how we expect everyone to interact.

 ## Happy Hacking!